Melkijo/monstreet-online-store/README.md

 composer install
 ```
 #### Database ####
-change the `.env.example` to `.env` file, set your database using mysql or sqlite
+change the `.env.example` to `.env` file, and set your database using MySQL or SQLite
+how to set database using SQlite : [here][https://laravel.com/docs/10.x/database#sqlite-configuration]
 ```
 php artisan migrate
 php artisan db:seed